 - Spider-Man: Mary-Jane Watson developed a reputation for being this.
-Since Spider-man is intended to be a downtrodden Everyman, writers were constantly looking for ways to make being married to a supermodel suck.
-Many comics involved MJ being little else than a Damsel in Distress, constantly nagging Peter for spending too much time superheroing, or interrupting the action by cutting back to her just so we could watch her angst.
+Since Spider-Man is intended to be a downtrodden Everyman, some writers were constantly looking for ways to make being married to a supermodel suck.
+Many comics involved MJ being little else than a Damsel in Distress, constantly nagging Peter for spending too much time superheroing or interrupting the action by cutting back to her just so we could watch her angst.
+This was especially the case in the "Maximum Carnage" storyarc in the 90s, where she had no part in the plot except to cut back to her angsting in this manner.
 Some speculate this to be part of the reason the writers and some portions of the fandom tried so hard to break them up.

 - Fred Yokas from Third Watch represents a gender flipping of the trope.
 He was both worried for his wife Faith's safety on the force and jealous of her partner Bosco.
 Eventually this leads to the end of their marriage.

 - In Criminal Minds this is the main cause of the strife in Aaron and Haley Hotchner's marriage, culminating in her leaving him and filing for divorce after Hotch decides to go out in the field on "one last case".

 Haley: Aaron, stop!
 Don't make me the monster here.
 I feel sick about these women, but when this case is over, there will be another one.
 And another one and another one.
 It is never going to stop.

 Aaron: This is who I am.